Alejogb1/job-board/blog-data/cant-specify-class-path-in-java.md

 **How I deal with classpaths**

-Okay so you're probably thinking alright smarty pants how do *you* handle this mess well here are my go-to techniques
+ so you're probably thinking smarty pants how do *you* handle this mess well here are my go-to techniques

 1.  **Explicit is your friend:** Unless you're dealing with a *lot* of dependencies go for explicit classpaths it's more work to start with but it's much easier to maintain and debug This means listing every jar file you need separately no wildcards if you can avoid it think of it as being nice to your future self you will be very thankful it's like organizing your tools properly so you don't end up looking for a screwdriver for 30 minutes because you keep your tools in a box of unorganized junk